 Cafe vs Restaurant: Origin

-Meanwhile, the history of cafes goes back further east to Mecca and the Arabian peninsula.
-By the time coffee became a big thing for the Ottoman Empire, the area had many coffee houses where people – usually intellectuals – would meet, converse, and play board games over a cup of coffee.
-That doesn't sound too far from your favourite corner cafe.
+In the meantime, the history of cafes can be traced further east to Mecca and other parts of the Arabian peninsula.
+When coffee started to become popular in the Ottoman Empire, the region already had a number of coffee houses where people, typically intellectuals, would congregate, engage in conversation, and play board games while drinking coffee.
+That doesn't sound like it's too far from your go-to neighbourhood cafe, does it?

 Cafe vs Restaurant: Menu

-If someone asked you to name all the Starbucks drinks there are, you might give up before you even get to the Frappuccinos.
-Wouldn't blame you at all since cafes like Starbucks have dozens of drinks made in twice as many different ways.
+If someone were to ask you to name all of the beverages that are available at Starbucks, you might become frustrated and give up before you even get to the Frappuccinos.
+Wouldn't blame you one bit for thinking that, considering that coffee shops like Starbucks offer dozens of drinks, each of which can be prepared in twice as many different ways.

-However, it’s not unheard of for some cafes to offer entrees, burgers, or pasta with their beverages.
+On the other hand, it is not unheard of for certain cafes to also provide food items such as entrees, burgers, or pasta alongside their beverages.

 Cafe vs Restaurant: Ambience